denniskigen/ampath-forms/pages/docs/validation/other-validation-types.md

 # Other Validation Types

+> **Angular Form Engine scope.** This page documents validation in `@openmrs/ngx-formentry`.
+Equivalent schema fields may behave differently in the React Form Engine.
+See [About this documentation](/docs/about-this-documentation).

 Beyond [date-based validation](/docs/validation/date-based-validation) and [expression-based validation](/docs/validation/js-expression-based-validation), the Form Engine supports the following validator types.

 ## conditionalAnswered